Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: Abstract

 \section{Abstract}

 We construct and compare three $\mathcal D$-module models for the minimal representation of the conformal group of an even-dimensional quadratic space.
-Let $V$ be a quadratic space over a field $\kappa$ of characteristic $0$, let $C$ be the isotropic cone in $V^*$, and let $G$ be the conformal group of $V$.
-We prove an equivalence between the category of modules over the Grothendieck differential operator algebra $D_C$, a Kazhdan--Laumon glued category attached to the smooth locus of the cone, and a category of ``harmonic" twisted $\mathcal D$-modules on a flag variety $G/P$.
-Along the way, we construct a quadric Fourier transform on $D_C$, provide a geometric proof that the algebra $D_C$ is finitely generated despite the singularity of $C$, and explain the quasi-classical analogue of this minimal representation.
+Let $V$ be a quadratic space over a field $\kappa$ of characteristic $0$, $C\subset V^*$ be the isotropic cone, $\Delta\in D_V$ be the associated Laplace--Beltrami operator, $G$ be the conformal group of $V$, and $D_C$ be the algebra of Grothendieck differential operators on $C$.
+We prove that the category of finitely generated $D_C$-modules is equivalent both to a Kazhdan--Laumon glued category attached to the smooth locus $C^o$ and to a category of ``harmonic'' twisted $\mathcal D$-modules on the projective conformal compactification $G/P \supset V$.
+The gluing is governed by the quadric Fourier transform, while the harmonic model is built from a distinguished $G$-equivariant sheaf $\mathcal H$ on $G/P$ extending the local quotient $D_V/D_V\Delta$.
+We prove a new geometric interpretation of higher symmetries of the Laplacian as global sections of $\mathcal H$, and use this connection to give a geometric proof of the theorem of Levasseur, Smith, and Stafford that $D_C$ is Noetherian despite the singularity of $C$.
+We also study, via a descent procedure we call ``$F$-moment descent,'' the algebraic geometry of the closure of the minimal nilpotent orbit of $G$, which is the quasiclassical analogue of the minimal representation.
+Finally, we analyze the filtered structure of $D_V/D_V\Delta$ as a right $D_C$-module, identifying its associated graded layers through a flat degeneration of an affine flag multicone whose special fiber is the Rees space of a natural ideal in $\kappa[\overline{\mathbb O}_{\min}]$.